teamdeeson/docker-proxy/README.md

 ## Purpose

 Provides a Traefik proxy that is independent of docker4drupal.
+This allows a web developer to have several projects running at the same time.

 ## Installation